 In spring 2021, Zhou joined the Tianjin Juilliard School as the resident composer for the inaugural Festival Connect.
 His “Flowing Sleeves” for cello and piano quintet, co-commissioned by the Juilliard School and TJS, received its world premiere led by faculty cellist Yeonjin Kim.

-Other notable performances have come from the Pittsburgh Symphony (Manfred Honeck; Daniel Meyer), Minnesota Orchestra (Osmo Vänskä; Sarah Hicks), Basque National Orchestra, Osaka Philharmonic (Robert Trevino), Houston Symphony, Indianapolis Symphony, Guangzhou Symphony, China Philharmonic; pianist Yulianna Avdeeva, violinists Chloë Hanslip and Caroline Goulding, violist Roberto Díaz, flutists Jeffrey Khaner and Mimi Stillman, guitarist Jason Vieaux; the Arditti, Dover, Jasper, and American string quartets; Sybarite5, Empire Brass, Eroica Trio; Tanglewood Festival Chorus.
+Other notable performances have come from the Pittsburgh Symphony (Manfred Honeck; Daniel Meyer), Minnesota Orchestra (Osmo Vänskä; Sarah Hicks), Basque National Orchestra and Osaka Philharmonic (Robert Trevino), Houston Symphony, Indianapolis Symphony, Hong Kong Philharmonic, China National Center for the Performing Arts (NCPA) Orchestra, Guangzhou Symphony, China Philharmonic; The Munich Philharmonic (Chamber Series); pianist Yulianna Avdeeva, violinists Chloë Hanslip and Caroline Goulding, violist Roberto Díaz, flutists Jeffrey Khaner, guitarist Jason Vieaux; the string quartets of Arditti, Dover, Jasper, American, and Woodward; Sybarite5, Empire Brass, Eroica Trio; Tanglewood Festival Chorus.

 Other commissions include “Rise,” inspired by diary entries of the American soldiers during World War I commissioned by the Allentown Symphony (Diane Wittry), Spokane Symphony (James Lowe) and Erie Philharmonic (Daniel Meyer) with support from the National Endowment for the Arts in honor of the 100th Anniversary of Armistice Day; “Trace” (“Lush, neo-impressionistic” —the Cincinnati Enquirer) by the Cincinnati Symphony under Mei-Ann Chen; “Broken Ink,” a 30-minute, multi-movement meditation on Song Dynasty poetry premiered by Princeton Symphony under Rossen Milanov; “Viaje” (voyage) for flute and strings by Dolce Suono Ensemble and featured on American Public Media’s Performance Today—of which the Philadelphia Inquirer wrote “[it] fused the composer’s Chinese American sensibility with the lore of ancient Spain so convincingly that the exotic flute solos for [Mimi] Stillman sounded like the most natural thing in the world.”

-Among his awards and honors are a Grammy nomination for Best Contemporary Classical Composition, a Sousa-ABA-Ostwald Award, the Indianapolis Symphony Orchestra Glick Award, the Minnesota Orchestra Composers Institute, first prize in the Washington International Competition for Composers, first prize in the ASCAP/Lotte Lehmann Art Song Competition, Symphony in C Composers Award, American Composers Orchestra Underwood Readings, Presser Music Award, three ASCAP Morton Gould Young Composers awards, and a William J. Beal Outstanding Faculty Award from the Michigan State University in recognition of his extraordinary creative accomplishments and dedication to serving students, colleagues, and the institution.
+Among his awards and honors are a Grammy nomination for Best Contemporary Classical Composition, a Sousa-ABA-Ostwald Award, the Indianapolis Symphony Orchestra Glick Award, the Minnesota Orchestra Composers Institute, first prize in the Washington International Competition for Composers, first prize in the ASCAP/Lotte Lehmann Art Song Competition, Symphony in C Composers Award, American Composers Orchestra Underwood Readings, Presser Music Award, three ASCAP Morton Gould Young Composers awards, finalist for the Charles Ives Living award given by the American Academy of Arts and Letters, and a William J. Beal Outstanding Faculty Award from the Michigan State University in recognition of his extraordinary creative accomplishments and dedication to serving students, colleagues, and the institution.
 Many of Zhou Tian’s commissions are supported by grants from the National Endowment for the Arts.
 In 2019, Beijing Music Festival named him “Artist of the Year.”

 Zhou’s music has been performed repeatedly at prestigious venues around the world, such as Carnegie Hall and Lincoln Center in New York, the Kennedy Center for the Performing Arts in Washington D.C., and National Centre for the Performing Arts in Beijing.
-He has served as composer-in-residence with the Shanghai Symphony, Tianjin Juilliard School, Reno Philharmonic, and Chicago’s Music In the Loft concert series.
-His works have been broadcast on NPR, PBS, and recorded on Cedille, Innova, Fanfare Cincinnati, Archimusic, and Pacific records.
+He has served as composer-in-residence with the Shanghai Symphony, the Tianjin Juilliard School, Reno Philharmonic, Musikene Centro Superior de Música del País Vasco (Spain), and Chicago’s Music In the Loft concert series.
+His works have been broadcast on NPR, PBS, and recorded on Cedille, Innova, Signum, Fanfare Cincinnati, Archimusic, and Pacific records.

 Outside of the classical arena, Zhou has composed music for film, dance, and crossover.
 He started playing piano in numerous recording sessions and arranging all kinds of music when he was 12, often working with his father, who was a busy composer of television shows.
 When he was 17, his interest in Jazz led to the creation of “Duet” for flute and piano, which earned him an Honorable Mention at the 1999 Julius Hemphill International Jazz Composition Awards.
 His score for “Eternal Beloved,” a major Chinese studio film about love and afterlife—described as “a pristine look and delicate tone…that’s beautifully matched by Zhou’s warm, restrained score” (Variety)—received critical acclaim since the premiere at the Shanghai International Film Festival.
 His award-winning crossover albums put Chinese folk music on a spin by mixing performance and technology.
 In 2021, “A Woman’s New World,” a documentary film about a woman conductor’s life and career for which Zhou composed the original score, won the Best Documentary at the French Riviera Film Festival.